gavel

 Consequences of Simple Assault Charges in Georgia

 Here in Georgia, there are two types of assault charges: simple assault and aggravated assault.
 If you’ve been charged with simple assault, you will most likely face a misdemeanor, which may entail up to 12 months in jail and a potential $1,000 fine.
-That being said, if you are charged with simple assault against a pregnant female, against someone who is 65 years of age or older, against a family member, simple assault in a public transit vehicle or station, or simple assault against a public school employee while on public school grounds, you will face the same penalties, though you will be charged with a high and aggravated misdemeanor instead.

 Consequences of Aggravated Assault Charges in Georgia

 Aggravated assault is defined as assault either with a deadly weapon, assault with the intent to murder/rape/rob another person, assault with any object that is likely to result in/does result in strangulation, or assault against someone with a firearm from inside of a motor vehicle without legal justification.
-If you are charged with aggravated assault, you will most likely face a felony charge that entails anywhere between 1-20 years in prison, as well as a potential $2,000 fine.
-That being said, if you receive an aggravated assault charge while additional aggravating factors are present, such as by committing an act of aggravated assault against a public safety officer, you will face even harsher penalties, which is why you cannot afford to proceed without the assistance of an experienced Cobb County assault lawyer.
+If you are charged with aggravated assault, you will most likely face a felony charge that entails between 1 and 20 years in prison, though certain aggravating circumstances can trigger higher mandatory minimum sentences, along with additional financial penalties depending on the circumstances of the offense.

 Potential Defenses Against Assault Charges

 Fortunately, there are various potential defenses against assault charges, though the strategy our firm pursues will largely depend on the circumstances of your case.
-That being said, some of the most common defenses against assault charges include proving that you were acting in self defense, lack of intent, that you were defending others, and more.
+That being said, some of the most common defenses against assault charges include proving that you were acting in self-defense, lack of intent, that you were defending others, and more.

 Contact Our Cobb County Assault Lawyer